ELO is looked after by a small committee, elected at the AGM to which all members are invited.

 Pete took over as Chair at the 2017 AGM.
 He also represents ELO at meetings of the East of Scotland Orienteering Association, which has responsibilities including organising the Scottish Championships every three years and fielding a team at the Junior Inter-Area competition each year.

-Trina’s organisation and book-keeping ensures the club runs smoothly.
-As well as keeping the accounts, Trina lets the club use her garage to store much of our equipment.
-She maintains contact with the owners, tennants and rangers of all the areas we run on, ensuring we can hold events on a wide range of terrain.
+Trina lets the club use her garage to store much of our equipment.
+She maintains contact with the owners, tenants and rangers of all the areas we run on, ensuring we can hold events on a wide range of terrain.

 As well as taking minutes at meetings, Robin’s responsibilities involve communications with British Orienteering and the Scottish Orienteering Association.
-He is also webmaster.
 More obviously, he champions the use of SPORTident timing systems at orienteering events not just in East Lothian but all across Scotland.
 At any events, he’s most easily found wherever the computers are.

 Committee member and Child Protection Officer

 Martyn works for the East Lothian Outdoor Education Service and in his day job he is responsible for introducing hoards of pupils across the county to Orienteering.
 Martyn is working his way up the coaching scheme and is looking out for members wishing to improve their O.

 She encourages new members, writes the club newsletter, explores new areas for mapping and is highly competitive within her age class, regularly representing Scotland at the Veteran Home Internationals.
 She’s often found hovering near the computers at events, as well as keeping Robin supplied with coffee.